Ytalk/music-player/README.md

 ## 🎵 About

-**Apolo** is a music player that aims to manage or download music.
-Allows you to show notes (like a tuner) and record audio.
+**Harmonic Apolo** is a music player in Java that aims to manage music through playlist handling.
+Focusing on simplicity and efficiency, using third-party libraries for file handling and Swing for the GUI, Apolo offers the key features of a music player in an intuitive, practical, and harmonious way.

 - Create, delete and switch between playlists.
   ![GIF add/switch/del playlists](src/main/resources/gifs/playlists.gif)